Epic Guide to the Reno Hot Air Balloon Festival! What to expect at the world’s largest free hot-air ballooning event.

 It was truly breathtaking and one that I can't really describe in words.
 I would hop in a hot air balloon again in a second.
 Now when I see them floating silently across the horizon I feel a sense of jealousy and hope that I get to ride in one again soon.

 All good things must come to an end and I must admit to being a bit sad when we had to land the balloon.
 We landed in a housing complex right in the middle of the road.
 The neighborhood cheered as we flew over their houses.
-It is a crazy experience to be in a balloon flying over houses and having people run out to waive at you.
+It is a crazy experience to be in a balloon flying over houses and having people run out to wave at you.

 If you ever have a chance to ride in a hot air balloon take it!
 I can't say this strongly enough.